pwitvoet/mess/scripting system.md

     - Checks whether the specified flag is enabled in the given flags value.
 Returns either `none` (false) or `1` (true).
 - `number setflag(number flags, number flag, number? set)`
     - Returns the given flags value, but with the specified flag enabled or disabled.
 If `set` is `0`, the flag will be disabled.
 Any other value for `set`, or not providing the `set` argument at all, will enable the flag.

+### Directories:
+The following functions are only available in entity rewrite rules.
+They are useful for locating template maps when rewriting custom entities to macro entities that must reference specific templates.

+It is recommended to store all template maps relative to a specific directory, and to pass that directory to MESS with the `-dir` command-line argument.
+Template maps can then be referenced like `{dir()}\my_template_map.rmf`.

+- `string dir()`
+    - Returns the directory that was specified with the `-dir` command-line argument.
+If MESS was started without a `-dir` argument, then this function returns the directory that the main map is located in.
+- `string messdir()`
+    - Returns the directory that MESS.exe is located in.